 Experience the ocean of the future at La Cite de la Mer.
 The family-friendly museum has recently undergone renovations, and will soon display the epic new The Ocean of the Future exhibition.

 The film will embark viewers on an underwater adventure while learning about the deep sea and life beneath the surface.
 A great activity for the entire family on your next Normandy stop.

 In a nod to author Guy de Maupassant who hailed from the area, Le Bel Ami Wine Bar and Bistro in Pacy-sur-Eure offers a decadent menu of wine and food.
 Guests will enjoy a relaxed ambiance accompanied by Mediterranean-style dishes made with fresh, local products.
 Their fine wine list is sourced from independent producers and can be perfectly paired with any meal.

 For any football fan visiting the area, Stadium Hotel is the place for you.
 The 4-star hotel is the first of its kind in France, providing guests with a unique, football-themed stay.
 Stay within the Oceane Stadium in one of the 20 premium high-standard rooms, overlooking the stadium football pitch.
 The hotel offers additional facilities including a restaurant, a lounge bar, relaxation area, conference rooms, and a gym.

 KM127 – Bottereaux

 This is Normandy’s first eco-friendly, off-grid, luxury resort.
 Named after the distance in kilometers separating it from Paris, KM127 will extend across 111 acres.
-Opening in the fall of 2019, the resort will offer eight lodges, a restaurant, a permaculture vegetable garden, a low carbon footprint, and off-grid water and electricity supplies.
+The resort will offer eight lodges, a restaurant, a permaculture vegetable garden, a low carbon footprint, and off-grid water and electricity supplies.